 By Mike Bennighof, Ph.D.

 Nothing defines the Southerner like his or her delusional romanticizing of the past.
 And just as we remember lost loves through a gentle mist that obscures the stuff we don’t really want to evoke, so it is with the American Civil War.
 Well, at least for some white Southerners; the thought of the Confederacy’s peculiar institution surviving one moment longer than it did in reality is nothing short of loathsome.
-Yet alternate histories of a Southern victory in the war and the years that followed are a minor literary sub-genre all their own, and their popularity spills over into wargames as well.
+Yet alternate histories of a Southern victory in the war and the years that followed are a minor sub-genre all their own, and their popularity spills over into wargames as well.

-Most scholars (and there are a few who study this) trace the genre to Ward Moore’s Bring the Jubilee, published in 1952, but there have been dozens more including Newt Gingrich’s plodding and overwrought novel, Gettysburg.
+Most scholars (and there are a few who study this) trace the genre to Ward Moore’s Bring the Jubilee, published in 1952, but there have been dozens more including Newt Gingrich’s plodding novel, Gettysburg.
 I remember running across my mother’s copy of MacKinlay Kantor’s If the South Had Won the Civil War as a child and mistaking it for an actual history book.

-In the wargame world, there have been at least a half-dozen board games featuring some version of a Confederacy fighting against the Union in the First and Second World Wars.
+In the wargame world, there have been at least a half-dozen board games featuring some version of a Confederacy fighting against the Union in the First or Second World Wars.
 Soon after we expanded the Great War at Sea series into its “war plan” volumes, fans began requesting true alternate history.
 And first among those requests, by far, was the Confederate States Navy.

 The Confederacy had little chance to defeat the Union; as Grady McWhiney showed in his Attack and Die some years ago, even when they won battles, the Confederates lost far more soldiers than the Northerners and had far less ability to replace their losses.
 And if they had somehow pulled off an improbable victory, the economic, social and political cancer of slavery would have destroyed the new nation within a decade or two.